-\subsubsection{Challenges in DiagramQG dataset}
+DiagramQG demonstrates three significant advantages.
+First, it exhibits unprecedented educational breadth, spanning 37 distinct academic courses, which exceeds the domain coverage of existing datasets.
+Second, the dataset introduces a novel constraint that integrates both input phrases and course-specific contextual information, transcending traditional constraint formats.
+Third, each diagram contains an average of 10.5 objects, representing significantly higher complexity compared to existing datasets in the field.
+This unique combination of comprehensive course coverage, sophisticated constraint mechanisms, and enhanced diagram complexity establishes DiagramQG as the first extensive dataset specifically designed for diagram question generation across diverse educational domains.
+The dataset facilitates the development of more robust and versatile question-generation systems for educational applications.

-Based on our comparative analysis, DiagramQG presents three unique challenges that differentiate it from existing visual question generation datasets:
+\subsubsection{Challenges in DiagramQG Dataset}

-\begin{itemize} \item \textbf{Domain-specific knowledge requirement:} Unlike other datasets that rely on general common sense, DiagramQG encourages models to possess and apply different concepts across various subjects to generate meaningful and practical questions. \item \textbf{Long-tail distribution phenomenon:} The long-tail distribution in DiagramQG, where concept coverage ranges from abundant to limited, challenges models to generalize and optimize performance across both well-represented and underrepresented concepts. \item \textbf{High object information density:} The high density of object information in diagrams complicates content interpretation and risks overlooking critical details, demanding models to possess capabilities in capturing and processing complex visual information. \end{itemize}
+Our comparative analysis reveals three distinctive challenges in DiagramQG that set it apart from existing visual question generation datasets: \begin{itemize}[leftmargin=*,itemsep=0pt,parsep=0pt,topsep=0pt] \item \textbf{Domain-specific knowledge requirement:} Unlike other existing VQG datasets that focus on general common sense, DiagramQG dataset consistently requires models to possess and apply different courses across various subjects to generate meaningful and practical questions. \item \textbf{Long-tail distribution phenomenon:} The inherent complex long-tail distribution in DiagramQG dataset, where course samples range from abundant to limited, challenges the generalization and performance of models across both sample-rich and sample-limited courses. \item \textbf{High object information density:} The significantly high density of object information in the diagrams complicates content interpretation and risks overlooking critical details, demanding models to possess capabilities in capturing and processing complex visual information. \end{itemize}